Devices#

 if result:

-container.metadata["mixing_time"] = mixing_time
+container.meta["mixing_time"] = mixing_time

-container.metadata["mixing_speed"] = mixing_speed
+container.meta["mixing_speed"] = mixing_speed

 return container